LiamS-H/card-confluence2.0/README.md

 Autocomplete
-    [X] Add autocomplete when nothing is selected to select an argument [ ] Dynamic suggestions that hide for example silly cards, or restrict creature types by format
+    [X] Add autocomplete when nothing is selected to select an argument [ ] Dynamic suggestions that hide for example silly cards, or restrict creature types by format [ ] Typing @query will start a code block for the name and then the rest of the query

 Linting
     [ ] fields like order can only appear on base level